Special Readmission Scheme for 2021/22

 - Successful applicants shall abide by the Hall Regulations of respective Student Halls in order to be admitted.

 - Successful applicants shall not apply to transfer to another hall once re-admitted by the SRS Scheme.

 - Successful applicants shall understand that once they accept the SRS offer, their hall application in the normal round and application for Off-campus Housing, if any, will be cancelled automatically without prior notice.

 - Successful applicants shall understand that their SRS offer will be withdrawn immediately if they are barred from hall application due to violation of Hall Rules before the commencement of the residential year.

 F. Application Procedures

-- Result – Application Result will be announced by email.
+- Result – Normally application result will be announced by email in May 2021.
 No SRS waiting list will be maintained.
 In case successful applicants decline their hall offers, their hall offers will be retracted for central allocation.

 - Appeal – There is no appeal mechanism.
 In case of any dispute, the decision of the HAC is final and binding and it does not need to disclose the reasons for unsuccessful applications.